Heusler materials are a goldmine for future technologies

 For many years, scientists at the Johannes Gutenberg University Mainz (JGU) in Germany have been world leaders in research on Heusler compounds, which are an important material class for the use in spintronic applications.
 Over the past few years, new application areas have emerged in the field of renewable energy, such as solar energy and thermoelectrics.
 And now Heusler compounds are also being considered for future technologies such as the quantum computer.
 "Calculations have uncovered a new quantum state of matter in Heusler compounds, which opens up previously unimagined usage possibilities", explains Professor Claudia Felser from Mainz University.
 "Heusler materials are real all-rounders and a veritable goldmine for future technologies."
 Together with Professor Shoucheng Zhang of Stanford University, the scientist from Mainz has shown that many Heusler compounds can behave like topological insulators (TI).
 TIs were discovered just five years ago.

 Key discoveries in the field of physics or material sciences are often made by chance during experiments in laboratories.
 However, this was not the case with topological insulators.
-In 2006, Professor Zhang of Stanford predicted that a new quantum state of matter would be identified in nanostructures of the familiar semiconductor mercury cadmium telluride (HgTe).
+In 2006, Zhang predicted that a new quantum state of matter would be identified in nanostructures of the familiar semiconductor mercury cadmium telluride (HgTe).
 One year later, this was confirmed in experiments carried out by the Würzburg team led by Professor Laurens Molenkamp.
 Completely new mathematical concepts are required to understand the physical aspects of what has been discovered.

 For almost five years now, TIs have been a hot topic in the field of solid state and material physics.
 Characteristic of topological insulators is the fact that the materials are actually insulators or semiconductors, although their surfaces or interfaces behave like metal - but not ordinary metal.
 Like superconductors, the electrons on the surfaces or interfaces do not interact with their environment - they are in a new quantum state.
 In contrast with superconductors, topological insulators have two non-interacting currents, one for each spin direction.
 These two spin currents, which are not affected by defects or impurities in the material, can be employed in the futuristic electronics field of 'spintronics' and for processing information in quantum computers.